 An internal compliance audit is an evaluation of a company's policies, procedures, and internal controls to ensure that they are in compliance with all relevant laws and regulations.
 This type of audit is typically conducted by the company's internal audit department, or by an outside firm that has been hired by the company to conduct the audit.

 You can think of an internal audit as something like a pulse check when it comes to your business.
 They help to ensure all procedures and policies are being followed within an organization and will alert you of any gaps that may exist in policy compliance.
 You can pinpoint any opportunities for improvement in the workplace and ensure that your business runs efficiently at all times.

-Compliance auditing allows you to ensure consistency across the internal workings of your business to ensure that you are operating within legal and regulatory requirements.
+Compliance auditing allows you to enhance consistency across the internal workings of your business to help ensure that you are operating within legal and regulatory requirements.
 This helps to build trust with customers, investors, and other stakeholders.
-In addition, compliance audits can provide valuable insights into the company’s operations and help to identify areas where the company can improve its processes and policies.
+In addition, compliance audits can help provide valuable insights into the company's operations and help to identify areas where the company can improve its processes and policies.